sean-johnston/msbasic/README.md

 ### LCDCMD command-number

 Send a command to the LCD display.
-EX: LCMD 1 will clear the screen.
+EX: LCDCMD 1 will clear the display.

 ### Accessing Wozmon

-To go to Wozmon, execute the command SYS 65024.
+To go to Wozmon, run the MON command or execute the command SYS 65024.
 When in Wozmon, use 'X' to exit back to BASIC.

+The memory map for Pico version of MSBASIC can be found here: [Pico Memory Map](information/pico-mem-map.md)

 # Microsoft BASIC for the Ben Eater 6502 project